Maroulosalata is the Greek lettuce salad I make whenever I want something fresh, crisp and effortless.

 - Tomatoes: Diced cherry tomatoes add colour, juiciness, and sweetness.

-Related: Try dressing the salad with some ladolemono (Greek olive oil sauce) for something different.
+Related: Try dressing the salad with some ladolemono (Greek olive oil sauce) or some of my Greek salad dressing made with a little ouzo for something different!

 If you love simple Mediterranean salads, you'll also enjoy this tomato and halloumi salad, made with golden halloumi cheese and juicy tomatoes.